Deependra-Das/Battle-Royale-Game/README.md

 Used to store and manage data independently of game objects, making them ideal for managing data for Audio, Level, Player, Character, UI, Network, Environment & XP.
 This allows for easy customization and modification of attributes directly from the Unity Editor without needing to modify code.

+### Design Patterns

+Unity Netcode: Unity Netcode enables multiplayer functionality by synchronizing data across clients and servers, allowing real-time communication and interaction in networked games.

+Unity Lobby Service: The Unity Lobby Service helps manage player matchmaking and game sessions, allowing players to create, join, and manage lobbies before entering the game.

+Unity Relay Service: The Unity Relay service facilitate multiplayer connectivity in games without requiring developers to manage dedicated game servers or players to deal with network complexities like IP addresses and port forwarding.

 ---

 ## Architecture Block Diagram